jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

+The Phrygian mode describes the harmonic environment of the ii chord.

+** Phrygian** is the only diatonic **minor** mode with a **b2**.

 The b2 interval tends to sound "foreign" to Western ears, vaguely Arabic or Spanish.

+To get familiar with the sound of this mode, play a iii chord, then play the scale starting from the chord root to the octave above it, `3-4-5-6-7-1-2-3`
+(remembering the semitone between 3-4 and 7-1), and then play another iii chord.
+Improvise for awhile within those notes, dwelling on the 3&#x302; as "home".

 ## (4) Lydian